Kinvey/generator-kinvey-angular/README.md

 ```
 where `<appkey>`, `<appsecret>` and `<collection-n>` must map to corresponding values for a Kinvey backend environment.

-* Serve up the app you just built in a browser with `ionic serve`.
+* Serve up the app you just built with `ionic serve` (this runs it in a browser, use other [ionic commands](http://ionicframework.com/getting-started/) to run it in a device)
 ```bash
 ionic serve
 ```